 The SSRC typically meets via web conference to carry out its mandate.
 However, the committee may hold face-to-face meetings periodically, approximately once every 2 years, as a means of providing orientation for new members and facilitating learning and relationship building for all.

-The SSRC convenes via web conference approximately twelve to fifteen times per year (every four to six weeks) as discipline-specific documents are finalized for review.
+The SSRC meets via web conference as required as discipline-specific documents are finalized for review.

-In conducting the document review, one SSRC member will be asked (one to two weeks prior to the SSRC meeting) to undertake the role of lead reviewer, performing a detailed review of one document or suite of documents on the agenda.
+In conducting the document review, one SSRC member will be asked in advance to undertake the role of lead reviewer, performing a detailed review of one document or suite of documents on the agenda.
 That reviewer will lead the discussion of that document or suite of documents during the SSRC call, summarizing the comments and recommending changes.
 All SSRC members attending the call are asked to provide input and respond to the lead reviewer’s comments.
-OSE will assign the role of lead reviewer to an SSRC member, while monitoring to ensure equal distribution of responsibility over the course of the year.
+OSA will assign the role of lead reviewer to an SSRC member, while monitoring to ensure equal distribution of responsibility over the course of the year.

 After reviewing and discussing a document (or suite of documents), SSRC members attending the call will make a decision on the approval status of the document(s) by means of a majority vote.
-The decision may be approval, approval in principle, or approval deferred (pending further revision).
-Document(s) that are approved or approved in principle will be revised per the SSRC discussion and will undergo OSE verification en route to becoming official standards documents.
+The decision may be approval, approval in principle, or approval deferred.
+Document(s) that are approved or approved in principle will be revised per the SSRC discussion and will undergo OSA verification en route to becoming official standards documents.
 Documents with approval deferred will return to the specialty committee with the SSRC feedback/suggestions and, upon revision, will be reassessed by SSRC.

 their committee duties, committee members may produce or contribute to